xiaobo0113/MethodTimeCost/README.md

 The code is inserted by Java Assist.

 ## Suggestion
 Just use the plugin under debug mode.
-For it changed the byte code of your classes, which results in a wrong `line number` if you want to locate a right line number from stacktrace when you get an exception.
+For it will insert code into your source class files, which will increases the size of your apk.

 ## Others
 1. A few methods can not be monitored since the exception from Java Assist.